Technical work

 ESMIG is currently active in the following European initiatives:

-ESMIG has supported the SM-CG in defining and developing the following areas:
+ESMIG has supported the CG-SG in defining and developing the following areas for smart metering:

 • A functional architecture